 Dr. Wallace is a native of Baltimore, and an enthusiastic supporter of Ravens football, Orioles baseball, and steamed crabs.

-Matthew Wallace, MD, was named a 2016 and 2017 "Top Doc" by Baltimore Magazine for orthopaedic oncology.
+Matthew Wallace, MD, was named a 2020 "Top Doc" by Baltimore magazine for orthopaedic oncology.